sebastiangraf/treetank/readme.txt

 + Spaces for tab: yes.
 + Subversion, JavaDoc, and other comments: Correct English sentences.

++ Implement according to roadmap.txt which is defined by the project lead.
 + Test driven development: Write test cases.
 + Change management: Append changes to changes.txt and increment revision in build.xml.